19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 15\.
 No salary, fee, wage or other remuneration or allowance paid by the Authority shall be computed by reference to the profits of the Authority.

-### Public servants
+### Public servants and public officers

-16\.
-The directors, including the managing director, and the officers and employees of the Authority of every description shall be deemed to be public servants within the meaning of the Penal Code (Cap.
+16\.—(1) The directors, including the managing director, and the officers and employees of the Authority of every description shall be deemed to be public servants within the meaning of the Penal Code (Cap.
 224).

+[Act 9 of 2013 wef 18/04/2013]

+(2) The directors, including the managing director, and the officers and employees of the Authority shall, in relation to their administration, collection and enforcement of payment of any moneys to be paid to or into the Consolidated Fund under this Act or any of the written laws set out in the Schedule, be deemed to be public officers for the purposes of the Financial Procedure Act (Cap.
+109), and section 20 of that Act shall apply to such persons notwithstanding that they are not or were not in the employment of the Government.

+[Act 9 of 2013 wef 18/04/2013]

 ## PART III